davenje1-star/ecommerce-api/README.md

 ## Debugging Challenges

-Encountered some debugging situations such as a `sqlite3.OperationalError: table product has no column named description`.
+I encountered some debugging situations such as a `sqlite3.OperationalError: table product has no column named description`.
 This error occurred when the Product model was updated with new fields but the existing SQLite database still had the old table structure.
 I was able to fix the error by deleting the existing database and allowing the application to recreate it with the updated table structure.